 When no document is open, click Open File in the Start Center to reach the Open dialog.

-Go to File > Open on the menu bar the reach the Open dialog.
+Go to File > Open on the Menu bar the reach the Open dialog.

 Use the keyboard shortcut Ctrl+O to reach the Open dialog.